 Stoop.
 An exterior fleer-landing typically utilized as an entry to a building and constructed of stone, concrete, and/or masonry, with a finished floor elevation higher than the adjacent ground level. often with steps leading up to it, and utilized primarily as an access platform to a structure.
-A stoop may be roofed and designed with railings but cannot be to exercise the content of the conte
+A stoop may be roofed and designed with railings but cannot be not covered nor enclosed.